eveporcello/snowtooth/README.md

 A real GraphQL project for a fake ski resort. ⛷

-This repo contains the demo files for the Modern Web Online React meetup for September 12.
+This repo contains the demo files for the Modern Web meetup for October 16.

 ## In this Repo